Italy Digital Nomad Visa Guide (2024)

 However, before you’re able to pay taxes in Italy, you need to register for (in this case) self-employment tax in Italy.

 To do so, you must first get a tax identification number or “codice fiscale” issued by the Italian Revenue Agency.
-You can do this by taking your passport and residence card to your local immigration desk or police headquarters.
+You can do that by taking your passport and residence card to your local immigration desk or police headquarters.

 If you’re a non-EU citizen, you’ll also need to define your business structure before registering for self-employment tax.